Bwc9876/OW-SaveEditor/README.md

 - Met Prisoner: Whether you've met the prisoner in a previous loop
 - Warped To The Eye Of The Universe: Whether you've gotten to the eye of the universe (this also requires a relaunch of the game, otherwise say goodbye to your ears)
 - Signals & Frequencies: Allows you to learn or forget all signals and frequencies
-- Ship Log: Allows you to learn or forget all ship log entries
+- Ship Log: Allows you to learn or forget all ship log entries (You can only do this while in the Solar System or at they Eye Of The Universe)